thecolombian/Group-Project-NY-Green_taxi/README.md

 - **Analysis** Python (pandas, matplotlib, seaborn, scipy.stats), Jupyter Notebook, csv file<br />

 ## Data Transformation
 This dataset contains 923,257 rows of data.
-It was filtered between 2018-05-01 and 2018-06-06.
+It was filtered between Q1 2016 (2016-01-01 to 2016-31-01-2016).
 Several columns had null values due to being discontinued throughout the years.
 Additional columns were created to clean and provide additional date and time information.
 Binned data was also produced to create categorical variables for measurement variables.

 ## Data Analysis
 ### Ride Duration Analysis